 - Climate Sector reports will examine the water.
 Too much or the lack of it is at the center of climate change impacts.
 High priority investments in local-scale agriculture in communities across the country will include infrastructure to ensure universal access to clean water and protection from the damage it can cause.

-If an ordinary, albeit intense blog such as the Urbanist (here) can demystify the process, a practical public process can be implemented.
+If an ordinary, albeit intense blog such as the Urbanist (here) can demystify the process, a practical public process can be implemented by ordinary people.

-Support for investments in green technology, through industrial, professional, and scientific expertise, and in the creation of products and services of a 100% renewable energy economy in the United States reimagines a new theory of “economic base” (Charles Tiebolt).
+Support for investments in green technology, through industrial, professional, and scientific expertise, and the creation of products and services of a 100% renewable energy economy in the United States reimagine a new theory of “economic base” (Charles Tiebout).
 It is worth trillions in global trade volume, if (and this is a big f’n “if,”) a viable and useful understanding of the growth of metropolitan governments occurs and develops in regions throughout the United States (read here from a half-century ago).

-The media outlets Vox, The Atlantic, The Intercept, Axios, ProPublica covered the early efforts to create a GND.
-The field is wide, from its millennial “this changes everything” upstart sunrise movement organizers, to blue wave reps like AOC, and the support of the old, such as Al Gore.
+Vox, The Atlantic, The Intercept, Axios, ProPublica covered the early efforts to create a GND.
+The field is wide, from its millennial “this changes everything” upstart sunrise movement organizers to blue wave reps like AOC and the old support, such as Al Gore.
 Ultimately, the GND is subject to the instincts of Nancy Pelosi where the idea for a GND fell into the lesser priority world of Congress like the Select Committee on Energy Independence and Global Warming, and one hot button later became the Select Committee on the Climate Crisis headed by Kathy Castor (FL 14th) an unchallenged seven-term representative from Tampa Bay.

-Perhaps the most useful decision making sphere is the one that drives for a big transformation.
+Perhaps the most useful decision-making sphere is the one that drives for a big transformation.
 The impetus is drawn from exposure to incorrect, “Pinky-like” beliefs established by the first sphere’s cultural recurrences.
-The stimulus for specific action draws from the second sphere’s failures, where “The Brain’s” leadership reveals how traditional practices’ collapse.
+The stimulus for specific action draws from the second sphere’s failures, where “The Brain’s” leadership reveals how traditional practices collapse.
 Whether the market for these experiences is in currency, ideas, or both, the demand for something new and transformative takes hold.
-The geologist’s understanding of time and the anthropologist examination of humanity have suggested we name this transformation the Anthropocene.
+The geologist’s understanding of time and the anthropologist’s examination of humanity have suggested we name the Anthropocene transformation.

 Andrew C. Revkin’s lifetime of reporting produced a perfectly tuned review of his global experience as the observer of the growing pains of humanity as follows: